Muller-bit/Web3_Wallet_Security/notes/03_social_Recovery_wallet.md

 Here’s how Shamir backup enhances security in a social recovery context:

 - The user splits their master key (or a dedicated recovery key) into multiple "shares."

+- These individual shares are then distributed among the trusted guardians.